clarafy/covariance-dictionary/README.md

 ## Algorithms

-We support two algorithms for solving the problem, described below.
+We support three algorithms for solving the problem, described below.
 In practice ADMM appears to converge more consistently across different problem types and sizes.

 #### Alternating Directions Method of Multipliers (ADMM)